 If the employee's illness lasts for longer than the foregoing period of temporary illness, then the employee shall be transferred to full-time sick leave for the remaining period of eligibility for partial sickness benefit, and the employee's salary shall be determined in accordance with the regulations governing sick leave salary.
 Section 8 Work-related accident and occupational illness

-If the cause of incapacity to work is a work-related accident or occupational illness that has occurred in the course of the employee's duties, then salary for the time of absence shall be paid in accordance with section 7 of chapter 1 and section 3 of chapter 3 for a period of 90 calendar days.
+If the cause of incapacity to work is a work-related accident or occupational illness that has occurred in the course of the employee's duties, then salary for the time of absence shall be paid in accordance with chapter 1, section 7 and chapter 3, section 3 for a period of 90 calendar days.